isaialvarado/AudioCloud/README.md

 ### Joel's primary responsibilities will be:
 - Research and understand Django REST framework
 - Setup database tables with accurate column naming
-- User authentication to ensure user can successfully signup, login and logout
+- Guest demo account to ensure user can successfully signup, login and logout
 - CSS Styling with attractive and smooth UX design and colorful page

 ### Ujwala's primary responsibilities will be: